mooneymi/large_scale_data/BMI535_Week_5.1.1_Install_Postgres.md

 setx PGDATA C:\Anaconda\pgdata

 ```
-Note: you may need to re-start Anaconda Prompt after setting the environment variable.
+**Note: you may need to re-start Anaconda Prompt after setting the environment variable.
 Ensure the conda environment you created above is activated in the new prompt.

+**Note: the `createdb` command below will create a user database with the current username, remember this because you'll need to use the same username to connect to any database in the future.

 ```
 #make the database directory